Jade Rose

-Jade Elizabeth Rose (born February 12, 2003) is a Canadian soccer player who plays as a defender for the Harvard Crimson in the Ivy League and the Canadian national team.
+Jade Elizabeth Rose (born February 12, 2003) is a Canadian soccer player who plays as a centre-back for Manchester City in the Women's Super League and the Canadian national team.

 Early life

 Rose began playing soccer with the Markham SC, before moving onto Unionville-Milliken SC, and then to the NDC Ontario Regional Excel (REX) Program.

 College career

 Rose was first approached by the Harvard Crimson women's soccer coaching staff in 2018.
-Rose committed to join Harvard University for the 2021-22 school year, also playing for the women's soccer team.
+Rose committed to join Harvard University for the 2021-22 school year, also playing for the women's soccer team. on her choice to join Harvard, she said "I chose Harvard because education has always been a massive part of my life, my journey.
+I think having something to fall back on as a women's footballer is important and because it's something I value."
 She scored her first collegiate goal on September 2, 2021 against the Boston University Terriers.
-She scored her first game winning goal, in double overtime, on September 15, 2021 against the Northeastern Huskies.
+She scored her first game-winning goal, in double overtime, on September 15, 2021 against the Northeastern Huskies.
 After a strong first year with the Crimson, she was named to the All-Ivy First Team and All-East Region First Team, the Top Drawer Soccer First-year Best XI, and was one of only three Ivy Leaguers named to the United Soccer Coaches' 2022 Women's Players to Watch list, as well as the MAC Hermann Trophy Watch List.

 After her sophomore season, she was named the Ivy League Defensive Player of the Year, as well as an Ivy League First Team All-Star.
 She was also named to the All-New England First-Team, a United Soccer Coaches Second Team All-American and All-East Region First Team.